-- NEW: The Gates Foundation has already contributed $650 million to the Global Fund
+- The Gates Foundation has already contributed $650 million to the Global Fund

 - Gates announces a new donation of $750 million to fight AIDS, tuberculosis and malaria